CalebJCastaneda/bmi-calculator-cpp/README.md

 # bmi-calculator-cpp
-A simple BMI (Body Mass Index) calculator implemented in C++ using structs.
+**Description**
+A C++ BMI calculator that utilizes a struct to hold personal information, for a more organized and object-oriented approach.